 Form follows function, as every product designer knows.
 And an organization’s structure should follow top management’s intended strategy, as every organization designer knows.
 The chosen structure has significant consequences for the products and services that the organization can produce.

 However, in the 21st century, organizational strategies need to change faster and faster.
 That means that “restructuring programs” are a thing of the past because companies must restructure continuously.
 They need to become shape-shifters, able to change their form in record time, acting on the requirements of the moment.
 Smart managers, instead of implementing teams, will focus on implementing mechanisms that allow teams to form themselves.
+To accelerate organizational transformation, digital learning provides personalized and agile training solutions.

 2. Speed Up Experimentation